 When a promotional email from the AGO, announcing an upcoming exhibit by Danish painter Vilhelm Hammershoi, hit my inbox last month, I knew his paintings were something I very much wanted to see in person.
-True, I'd never heard of this Copenhagen based artist, who lived between the years 1864 to 1916 -- sadly dying of cancer at only 52 -- but the glimpses of his work included on their site, confirmed that his paintings were a must-see in my books.
-So, when Meghan invited me to join her at the gallery members' preview of the show, I couldn't have accepted any more quickly than I did.
+While I’d never heard of this Copenhagen based artist, who lived between the years 1864 to 1916 — sadly dying of cancer at only 52 — the glimpses of his work included on their site confirmed that his paintings were a must-see for me.
+So, when my friend Meghan invited me to join her at the gallery members’ preview of the show, I was happy to accept.

 To familiarize myself with what I was about to see, I watched this hour-long BBC Documentary program called The Mystery of Hammershoi with Michael Palin, who had a so-called obsession with this artist (described here).

 In the program, Palin went about discovering all that he could about this elusive artist.
 The search was a somewhat challenging one, in that very little is known about the man, who seemed to have little desire to reveal anything about himself, other than what one could glean by looking at his paintings.
 He never kept a journal and burned all his personal letters and papers before he died.